marykdb/maryk/documentation/properties/date.md

 )
 ```

-## Byte representation
+## Storage Byte representation
-It will be represented by a 8 byte long counting the amount of days from January 1st 1970
+The date is represented by a 8 byte long counting the amount of days from January 1st 1970

+## Transport Byte representation
+The date is represented by a VarInt with the days since January 1st 1970

 ## String representation
 ISO8601 String: YYYY-MM-DD